-- 2.44 There are some exceptional circumstances where we may decide to consider a premature complaint.
-For example, if the complainant is suffering particular difficulties, has a terminal illness or where it is clear that the relationship between the complainant and the organisation has broken down completely. - 2.45 If the organisation has provided a Duty of Candour response but no local resolution response, then we should consider whether there is any merit in looking further at the complaint even without a local resolution letter.
-Please look at the Service Model casework reference library for further details. - 2.46 If we decide not to require a complainant to have completed previous procedures, the intake caseworker should record this on Dynamics 365 and explain why we should consider the case now.
+- 2.53 There are some exceptional circumstances where we may decide to consider a premature complaint.
+For example, if the complainant is suffering particular difficulties, has a terminal illness or where it is clear that the relationship between the complainant and the organisation has broken down completely. - 2.54 If the organisation has provided a Duty of Candour response but no local resolution response, then we should consider whether there is any merit in looking further at the complaint even without a local resolution letter. - 2.55 If we decide not to require a complainant to have completed previous procedures, the intake caseworker should record this on Dynamics 365 and explain why we should consider the case now.
 (Policy requirement)